alifrayhandev/alifrayhandev/README.md

 ## 👋 Hi there, I'm Alif Rayhan

-### 💻 "Full-Stack Web Developer | Building Dynamic Solutions with the MERN Stack"
+### 💻 "Full-Stack Web Developer | Building Dynamic Solutions with the MERN Stack."

 I am a passionate **Full-Stack Web Developer** specializing in the **MERN Stack (MongoDB, Express.js, React.js, Node.js)**.
 My focus is on creating clean, responsive, and highly user-friendly websites and applications.
 I enjoy tackling challenging projects and continuously learning new technologies to build dynamic web experiences for tomorrow's internet.